 The ATO is charged with ensuring that self-managed superannuation funds (SMSFs) comply with rules and regulations and that the correct tax is applied to all superannuation savings within such funds.
-If you are a member of an SMSF, extra complexities can arise in regard to payouts if the fund has not been correctly managed.
+If you are a member of an SMSF, additional complexities can arise in regard to payouts if the fund has not been correctly managed.

-ASIC enforces the Corporations Act 2001, and is responsible for protecting consumer rights in regard to superannuation as well as the rest of the financial services sector, including superannuation and the conduct and disclosure obligations of superannuation trustees to their fund members.
-This also covers insurance products provided by the super fund.
+ASIC upholds the Corporations Act 2001, helping safeguard consumer rights, particularly with regard to superannuation.
+As the overseer of the financial services sector, including superannuation, ASIC is responsible for ensuring the adherence of superannuation trustees to their fund members’ conduct and disclosure obligations.
+This regulatory authority also extends to insurance products provided by superannuation funds.

 You have the right to make a disability claim to your superannuation fund.
-Our team of expert superannuation disability claim lawyers can assist you in navigating the complexities of gathering documentation and filing the claim.
+GMP Law’s team of expert superannuation disability claim lawyers can assist you in navigating the complexities of gathering documentation and filing the claim.